John S. Candler: Biography

 Candler was born on October 22, 1861, at Villa Rica, Georgia.
 He was the son of Georgia State Representative Samuel C. Candler and Martha Bernetta Beall.
 During his years at Emory University, he was initiated at the Kappa Alpha Order in 1877 and elected Grand Historian in 1881.
 He managed to establish fourteen chapters, the Kappa Alpha Magazine and the first state association during his two terms.
 Candler graduated from Emory when he was 19 years old and began teaching in DeKalb County.

 Candler then studied law and was admitted to the bar in 1882.
 From 1887 to 1892, he was made the Auditor General of Georgia.
 He was then made the Georgia Superior Court judge from 1896 to 1902.
 He was also a Solicitor General of the Stone Mountain Circuit.

-During his life, Candler had married twice.
+During his life, Candler had married three times.
 He first married Marguerite Louise Garnie Candler in 1884 until her death in 1905.
 He later married with Florrie George Anderson Candler until her death in 1935.
+In 1937, he married his secretary, Miss Martha Erwin.
 He also had 2 children: Asa Warren Candler and Alice Garnie Candler Guy.
 In 1902, he was made the Justice of the Supreme Court of Georgia from 1902 to 1906.